 If the competitor’s attire at any time during the tournament is deemed a violation of the dress code, the competitor will be asked to come into compliance with the dress code.
 A student will not be allowed to participate in competition or awards without compliance.

-For additional guidance on dressing in a business professional manner, please see the following from Indeed.com
+For additional guidance on dressing in a business professional manner, please view this article from Indeed.com

 What is business professional?

 Business professional attire is a formal dress code common in more traditional workplace settings.
 Industries such as banking, accounting, government, finance and law typically require business professional dress in the workplace.
 Business professional clothing might also be appropriate for job fairs or networking events where you know the attire to be more formal.